Letter spacing as a curve

 The shift

-Size drives.
+Size drives the whole thing.
 Any font size already has its tracking, because the curve passes through every point.
 The dev doesn't ask for "the value at 23px", they write 23px and the tracking is there.
-Define the curve once, design works on top of it.
+You define the curve once and design works on top of it.
+That's less, not more: fewer tokens, fewer maps, fewer steps in between.

 Why not token by token

 It breaks at scale.
-Ten devs merging at once, each adding their token when they need it, and you end up with maybe half the potential.
-Whatever coherence the design was supposed to have gets diluted across decisions taken at different times by different people.
+When ten devs are merging at once, each adding their own token when they need it, you end up with maybe half of the potential the system had.
+Whatever coherence the design was supposed to carry gets diluted across decisions taken at different times by different people.
+And there's never really a good moment to stop and unify it all, because there's always an open branch.

 Where it came from